 Today you should read: Ezekiel 15

 Chapter 15 is a word from the Lord (through Ezekiel) of prophecy against the people of Israel.
-They have continued to disobey God and follow false gods – even though God repeatedly has warned them.
-They refuse to repent and change.
+They have continued to disobey God and follow false gods – even though God repeatedly warned them.
+They refused to repent and change.

 God made Him who knew no sin to be sin for us… 2 Corinthians 5:21a

 Because of Israel’s repeated disobedience, God has turned His blessing from them and has become their judge.

 I will set my face against them… (v.7)

 What can we learn from this about our disobedience?

 God is serious about sin.